Cash Receipts/Funds Handling Requirements

 University departments that handle funds should be committed to strong internal controls of cash receipts to prevent the mishandling of funds and safeguarding against loss.
 In addition, departments need to ensure funds are deposited within State guidelines.

-- If funds received total $500 or more, a deposit must be brought to the Cashier’s Office within 24 hours of receipt.
+- If funds received total $500 or more, a deposit must be brought to the Cashier’s Office the day of receipt.

-- Receipts of lesser amounts may be held until they equal $500, but not for more than 7 calendar days.
+- Receipts of lesser amounts may be held for 24 hours.